websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-applications/categorizing-a-configuration.md

 }
 ```

+Change the `@ExtendedObjectClassDefinition` annotation in the configuration interface of the sample project from `category = "n2f3"` to `category = "foobar"`.

 The language keys for the custom section and category must also be specified in the localization file.
 For the example above, add the following keys to the `Language.properties` file in the portlet's `src/main/resources/content/` folder.

 ```properties